zywang1020/dscp/README.md

 ## Short Reflection

 This project helped me practice reading Excel data, cleaning data with Pandas, parsing course time, creating visualizations, and designing a simple rule-based planner.
-Although it is only a prototype, it shows how data science skills can be used to support student time management.
+Although it is only a prototype, it shows how data science skills can be used to support student time management.To sum up, by doing rhis project I learned a lot skills of coding.